Best long term care insurance quotes online.

 - Insurance carrier

-Do I need Long Term Care insurance?
+Do I need coverage?

 Contrary to what many people believe, programs such as Medicare and private medical insurance do not pay for the majority of long-term care services that are needed by most people.
 These needs typically require assistance with personal care activities such as bathing and getting dressed.